Folk Orthodoxy: Paraskeva Friday

 The cult of saint Paraskeva of Iconium is based on the personification of Friday, known in Russian as Pyatnitsa, as a weekday.
-According to a number of researchers, some signs and functions of the main female deity of the East Slavic pantheon, Mokoshi, were transferred to Paraskeva Friday: connection with female works (spinning, sewing, etc.), with marriage and childbearing, with the earthly moisture.
-Also correlated with Theotokos, Week (Sunday)] and Saint.
+According to a number of researchers, some signs and functions of the main female deity of the East Slavic pantheon, Mokoshi, were transferred to Paraskeva Friday: connection with female works (spinning, sewing, etc.), marriage and childbearing, and the earthly moisture.
+She was also correlated with Theotokos, Week, and Saint Anastasia.

-The image of Paraskeva Friday, according to folk representations is markedly different from the iconographic one, where she is depicted as an ascetic-looking woman in a red omophorion.
-Folk imagination endowed her with demonic features: tall stature, long loose hair, large breasts, which she throws behind her back, and others, which brings her closer to female mythological characters such as Doli, Death, and the Mermaid.
+The image of Paraskeva Friday, according to folk representations, is markedly different from the iconographic one, where she is depicted as an ascetic-looking woman in a red omophorion.
+Folk imagination endowed her with demonic features: tall stature, long and loose hair, large breasts that she throws behind her back, and others, which brings her closer to female mythological characters such as Doli, Death, and the Mermaid.

-There was a ritual of "driving Pyatnitsa", recorded in the 18th century: "In Little Russia, in the Starodubsky regiment on a feast day a plain woman named Pyatnitsa is led through the church and during the church, her people honor her with gifts and with the hope of some benefit".
-In the stories, Paraskeva Pyatnitsa spins the yarn left by her mistress (similar to domovyi, kimora, mar), and punishes the woman who dared in spite of the Friday ban on spinning, thread winding, and sewing: tangles the threads, may skin the offending woman, take away her sight, turn her into a frog, throw forty spindles into the window with orders to strain them until morning, etc.
+There was a ritual of driving Pyatnitsa recorded in the 18th century: "In Little Russia, in the Starodubsky regiment on a feast day a plain woman named Pyatnitsa is led through the church and during the church, her people honor her with gifts and with the hope of some benefit."
+In the stories, Paraskeva Pyatnitsa spins the yarn left by her mistress (similar to domovyi, kimora, mar), and punishes the woman who dared, in spite of the Friday ban, to spin, wind thread, and sew.
+She tangles the threads and she may skin the offending woman, take away her sight, turn her into a frog, or throw forty spindles into the window with orders to strain them until morning, etc.

 According to beliefs, Paraskeva Friday controls the observance of other Friday prohibitions as well (washing laundry, bleaching canvases, combing hair, etc.).

 According to Ukrainian beliefs, Friday walks stabbed with needles and spindles of negligent hosts who have not honored the saint and her days.
-Until the 19th century, the custom of "leading Friday" – a woman with her hair loose was preserved in Ukraine.
+Until the 19th century, the custom of "leading Friday"—a woman with her hair loose—was preserved in Ukraine.